-Ensure recruitment, selection and induction follow safer recruitment practice including all appropriate checks.
+Ensure recruitment, selection and induction follows safer recruitment practice including all appropriate checks.

-Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE (2023) part 1 or Annex B (depending on their role in the setting) Additionally, there are mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE (2024) Part 1 or Annex B (depending on their role in the school) Additionally, there are mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.

-Ensure that, as part of the requirement for staff to undergo regular updated safeguarding training, including online safety and the requirement to ensure children are taught about safeguarding, is integrated, aligned, and considered as part of the whole setting safeguarding approach and wider staff training and curriculum planning.
+Ensure that, as part of the requirement for staff to undergo regular updated safeguarding training, including online safety and the requirement to ensure children are taught about safeguarding, is integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

-Considering the above training requirements, Governing bodies should have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all children.
+Considering the above training requirements, Local Governing Committee should have regard to the Teachers' Standards which set out the expectation that all Teachers manage behaviour effectively to ensure a good and safe educational environment and requires Teachers to have a clear understanding of the needs of all children.

-All staff including temporary staff/supply staff, volunteers and contractors are provided with the setting's Safeguarding and Child Protection policy and if applicable the staff behaviour policy.
+All staff including temporary staff/supply staff, volunteers and contractors are provided with our school's Safeguarding and Child Protection policy and if applicable the Staff Behaviour Policy (Code of Conduct).